HondaLab/polling/README.md

 ## Polling to realize the real-time sending data
 It is simple to realize the polling in sending data.
 The speed of recieving data should be faster than that of sensing.
-For example if it would take 0.1 sec. to sensing environment, the program is able to send data about 10 time in a second.
+For example if it would take 0.1 sec. to sense environment, the program is able to send data about 10 times in a second.
 This is called 10 Hz or 10 fps to send data.
 In this cace, if a program recieves the data 10 time in a second, that is 10 Hz in recieving data, every data are received in the same timing.